Railroad ecology: Measures that restrict access to the railway

 Measures that repel wildlife from the railway are considered the most effective to reduce mortality.
 They also greatly increase the barrier effect if they are not combined with measures to allow movement across the railway.
 Exclusion fences are the most cost-effective measure to reduce mortality.
-They are not effective for species can climb, dig or fly over the fences.
+They are not effective for species which can climb, dig or fly over the fences.
 They also need to include areas for animals trapped in between the exclusion fences to escape into the surrounding habitat.
 Poles and trees can mitigate mortality for flying species.
 Olfactory repellants have mixed results on reducing moose casualties.
 Sound and light signals can be either stationary or attached to oncoming trains.
 In the case of roe deer, sound signals make this species run towards the railway track, where the trains cannot avoid the collision.
 Audio animal calls produced 30 seconds to 3 minutes before the arrival of a train increased the rate and the speed at which wildlife fled, with wildlife not habituating to these sounds.